Trust Me: I'm a Fashion Expert—These 7 Subtle Summer Trends Are Slowly But Surely Dominating My Algorithms

 Mesh Ballet Flats

-Style Notes: I'm typically a loafer, clog or sneaker wearer, but the rise and rise of mesh ballerina flats has got me second-guessing.
-Pairing so well with pretty, spring looks, and light enough to wear all day, these soft-as-a-feather shoes are city proof and weekend ready.
+Style Notes: I'm typically a loafer, clog or trainer wearer, but the rise and rise of mesh ballerinas has me second-guessing my summer footwear choices.
+Pairing so well with pretty warm-weather looks and light enough to wear all day, these light-as-a-feather shoes are city-proof and weekend-ready.

 Heirloom Pendant Necklaces

-Style Notes: I've noticed this trend crop up on the fash-pack who have minimal, pared back yet wealth-whispering style.
-That doesn't mean to say it is an exclusive trend for those in the upper echelons.
-The beauty of this trend lends itself to a vintage, DIY look and feel, which feel like modern heirlooms and treasures.
+Style Notes: I've noticed this trend cropping up on fashion people with minimal and pared-back yet wealth-whispering style.
+That doesn't mean to say it's an exclusive trend for those in the upper echelons, though; rather, the beauty of this accessory trend is that it lends itself to a relaxed, DIY-esque look and feel.
+These are modern treasures.

 Sophie Robyn Watson is a London-based style editor with over 10 years of experience in the fashion, luxury and retail industries.
 She has worked at esteemed companies such as WGSN, ASOS, LFW, Alexander McQueen and GANNI.
 After graduating with a first-class honours degree in Fashion Promotion & Imaging, she moved into the luxury editorial sector with a focus on menswear, firstly at Wallpaper* and later Mr Porter, where she worked her way up from Fashion Assistant to become Fashion Editor.
 At Mr Porter, she worked on global marketing shoots, celebrity profiles and luxury shopping edits.
 In her role as Who What Wear UK’s Acting Fashion Editor, Sophie is chiefly interested in celebrating new and emerging brands that the cool-girls ought to know now.